-There are a few ways to turn this easy shrimp dish into a meal.
+There are a few ways to turn this easy, seared shrimp dish into a meal.
 Some ideas are:

 - Make a Keto Shrimp Taco Salad: swap the shrimp for ground meat in Keto Taco Salad Supreme